7 Reasons to Study Nursing

 3. Nursing students have great Graduate Prospects

 As with many medical degrees, Nursing boasts a very high Graduate Prospects average score, offering encouragement to students that employment is probable come graduation day.
-95% of 2013's graduates were on professional level employment or further study within 6 months of leaving uni.

 The concept of nursing has been around for centuries in one form or another, and it is clear that humans are not going to stop getting sick any time soon.
 The profession is therefore relatively in demand, rendering a degree in it indispensable and enduring.